Adventures in Hollyhood

-Adventures in Hollyhood is a reality TV show about the rap group Three 6 Mafia and its members Juicy J and DJ Paul.
+Adventures in Hollyhood is a reality television series about the rap group Three 6 Mafia and its members Juicy J and DJ Paul.
 The show primarily takes place at a Hollywood Hills home that the pair resides in along with Hypnotize Minds artist Project Pat (who is also Juicy J's brother) and their personal assistants Computer and Big Triece.
 It premiered on April 5, 2007, on MTV.

 Episodes

 Guest appearances

 Some of the recurring guests throughout the Hollyhood season are: Memphis rapper and H.C.P. artist Lil Wyte; the boys' newfound friend and former pianist for Dorothy Dandridge, Fern; and Three 6 Mafia's manager Rosenberg also referred to as Roses.